 "Fields in Trust’s research highlights not only the vital role that outdoor spaces play in improving our health, but also their economic value.
 Our parks are precious, and I want to improve access to them for everyone - including the young, isolated and the vulnerable.
 These findings will play an important role in informing how we achieve this goal.
 I look forward to taking this forward with Fields in Trust and the Parks Action Group as we work towards ensuring our parks work for local communities for generations to come."

-Rishi Sunak MP, Parks and Green Spaces Minister
+Rt Hon.
+Rishi Sunak MP, Chancellor of the Exchequer, formerly Parks and Green Spaces Minister

 The report also calculates that parks provide a total economic value to each person in the UK of just over £30 per year.
 The value of parks and green spaces is higher for individuals from lower socio-economic groups and also from black and minority ethnic backgrounds.
 Our research is the first to apply welfare weighting methodology to public parks and green spaces in the UK.
 The findings show that any loss of parks and green spaces will disproportionately impact disadvantaged and underrepresented communities, precisely those who value them the most.

 "Our research confirms that any decision by a public body to remove a park or green space is completely short-sighted - and will in fact likely cost more money than is saved.
 In health alone parks and green spaces save the NHS at least £111 million per year through prevented GP visits - enough to pay for more than 3,500 nurses.
 The evidence is now clear: green spaces are good, they do good and they need to be protected for good."